Aja (album): Classic Albums episode

 In 1999, Aja was the topic of an episode of the British documentary series Classic Albums.
-The episode features a song-by-song study of the album (except for "I Got the News", which is played during the closing credits), as well as interviews with, among others, Steely Dan co-founders Walter Becker and Donald Fagen, and new, live-in-studio versions of songs from the album, with a band made up of Bernard Purdie, Chuck Rainey, Paul Griffin, who all played on Aja, and with their new guitar player Jon Herington.
+The episode features a song-by-song study of the album (except for "I Got the News", which is played during the closing credits), as well as interviews with, among others, Becker and Fagen, and new, live-in-studio versions of songs from the album, with a band made up of Bernard Purdie, Chuck Rainey, Paul Griffin, who all played on Aja, and their new guitar player Jon Herington.
 Becker and Fagen also play back several of the rejected guitar solos for "Peg", which were recorded before Jay Graydon produced the take used for the album.

-Discussing the sound of the album, Andy Gill says: "Jazz-rock was a fundamental part of the 70s musical landscape [...]
+Of the sound of the album, Andy Gill wrote: "Jazz-rock was a fundamental part of the 70s musical landscape [...]
 [Steely Dan] wasn't rock or pop music with ideas above its station, and it wasn't jazzers slumming [...] it was a very well-forged alloy of the two – you couldn't separate the pop music from the jazz in their music."
-On the same topic, British musician Ian Dury says he hears elements of legendary jazz musicians like Charlie Parker, Charles Mingus, and Art Blakey on the album.
+British musician Ian Dury says he hears elements of legendary jazz musicians like Charlie Parker, Charles Mingus, and Art Blakey on the album.
 He continues: "Well, Ajas got a sound that lifts your heart up, and it's the most consistent up-full, heart-warming [...] even though, it is a classic LA kinda sound.
 You wouldn't think it was recorded anywhere else in the world.
 It's got California through its blood, even though they are boys from New York [...]
 They've got a skill that can make images that aren't puerile and don't make you think you've heard it before [...] very 'Hollywood filmic' in a way, the imagery is very imaginable, in a visual sense."